PpAaMm19945/stage-builder/public/books/My First Books/my-feelings-today/content.md

 # Page 9
 ![Page 9](images/page-09.png)

-Amina feels SHY when she meets a new friend.
+I feel SHY when I meet a new friend.

 **Ask:** How do you say hello?